RyanCHolder/Comparing-Single-Modalities/README.md

   will involve a divide by zero.
 However, these warning can be ignored because the results are unaffected by this (stastical values during convolutional training will just be Nan)

   imbalance_testing.py can be run similarly to alg_testing and tests a view class imbalance solutions.
+This scripts compares over sampling, under sampling, weighting, as well as a combination of the three as solutions to the large class imbalance in the ADARP data.

+  comb_modalities.py can also be run similarly using both WESAD and ADARP.
+This scripts will combine all four modalities and train the same learning algorithms on all modalities.
+This also gives the option to oversample (which was the best performing class imbalance solution) which is advised to be used if this is ran on highly imbalanced data like ADARP.

   The visuals.py script can be run to create graphs of the data.
   By running plot_formatted(subject), where subject is a string coressponding to the desired subject number, the formatted data will be plotted